kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 ## Motivation

-The Connector service is responsible for establishing a secure connection between the connected external solutions and Kyma runtime.
+The Connector service is responsible for establishing a secure connection between the connected external solutions and Kyma cluster.
 Such a connection is achieved by providing the client certificate to the connected solution.
 This certificate is later validated by the Application Connector.
 The client certificate is used for registering application metadata, such as APIs, and sending events to Kyma.
 Currently, the connection between an external solution and Kyma is always point-to-point.

 As the customers work with multiple Kyma clusters, they will benefit from extending the provisioning of Kyma client certificates.
 A central Connector Service would manage the provisioning of certificates for multiple Kyma clusters and connected clients.
 Such approach allows the users to control their entire Kyma ecosystem from a single, central point.